Nuclear power in the European Union: Future plans

 As said, the 2011 Japanese Fukushima nuclear disaster has led some European energy officials to re-think nuclear power generation, especially in Germany and Switzerland.
 Switzerland has abandoned plans to replace its old nuclear reactors and will take the last one offline in 2034.
 Anti-nuclear movement intensified in Germany.
 In the following months the government decided to shut down eight reactors immediately (6 August 2011) and to have the other nine off the grid by the end of 2022.
 Renewable energy in Germany is believed to be able to compensate for much of the loss.
 In September 2011 Siemens, which had been responsible for constructing all 17 of Germany's existing nuclear power plants, announced that it would exit the nuclear sector following the Fukushima disaster and the subsequent changes to German energy policy.
 Chief executive Peter Löscher has supported the German government's planned Energiewende, its transition to renewable energy technologies, calling it a "project of the century" and saying Berlin's target of reaching 35% renewable energy sources by 2020 was feasible.
 Despite this, the phasing out of nuclear energy seems to be much more difficult and costly than expected.
 The transition is tending more towards polluting fossil fuel plants than clean renewable energies, sparking several critics.
 Actually, transition plans did not meet their short-term goals and will hardly meet their medium-term goals; fossil fuel prices and technology are still more efficient, cheaper and easier to implement than heavily state-subsidised solar and wind power generation.

+In February 2024, the European Commission launched the European Industrial Alliance on Small Modular Reactors (SMRs), aiming to accelerate deployment and support a new generation of nuclear technologies as part of the EU’s clean energy transition.